 Although stoves which are not DEFRA approved may be available at a more inexpensive price and may burn more efficiently; to ensure you comply with current legislation you must check with your local authority or approved stove supplier whether you are situated in a Smoke Control Area before choosing the correct stove for your needs.

 Without actually visiting your property in order to assess its suitability for installation of a wood burning stove it is difficult to answer the question.
 The information below gives some general advice as to what is appropriate in some typical houses but we recommend that you contact us to discuss your requirements.
 Once we have discussed these with you, we will be able arrange, if suitable, a free home survey, after which we would be able to confirm if a wood burning stove can be safely installed in your home.

 These traditional houses would most likely have a masonry chimney, making them ideal candidates for wood burning stove installation.
 A new chimney liner, however, would almost certainly be a requirement before installation can be completed.

 Houses built after 1965

-Modern properties usually have a terracotta or prefabricated chimney liner.
+Modern properties new online slots usually have a terracotta or prefabricated chimney liner.
 These types of chimney liners were designed to accommodate open fires but they can, in a lot of cases still be used with wood burning stoves, especially if a large stove over 6 KW is installed.
 Unfortunately, some modern houses have been built with gas appliances in mind and feature pre-cast flues that should never be used with a solid fuel burning appliance.